 The main varieties of Knotweed are Japanese, Himalayan, giant and a hybrid of Japanese and giant called bohemian Knotweed.
 Himalayan knotweed grows up to 6 feet tall.
 Japanese knotweed can reach 12 feet tall and giant knotweed can grow up to 15 feet tall.
 Japanese knotweed is by far the most common type of knotweed in the Pacific Northwest.
 Knotweed has hollow stems with distinct raised nodes that give it a very similar appearance to bamboo, though they are not closely related.
 While large mature plants can grow tall each growing season, it is typical to see much smaller plants in the shade or when they’re young.
 The flowers are small, creamy white, blooming in late summer and early autumn.
 It is an herbaceous plant that dies back to the ground every winter, but comes back bigger and stronger the following summer.

-Free control is available for knotweed found in streamside areas.
-If you have found a knotweed patch in an upland area and wish to control it, first off understand that knotweed is not an easy plant to control.
-The extensive underground rhizome system can sustain the plant even when the above ground growth is removed.
-Therefore, targeting the rhizomes is critical to the eradication of knotweed.
+Knotweed evolved to withstand volcanic eruptions and is notoriously hard to kill.
+Free treatment is available for knotweed found in along streams.
+If you have found a knotweed patch in an upland area and wish to control it, know that knotweed is not easy to control.
+The extensive underground root system can sustain the plant even when the above ground growth is removed.
+Therefore, targeting the root system is critical to the management of knotweed.
 This is best achieved using a chemical treatment.
-Currently, our treatment protocol consists of a foliar application of an aquatically formulated herbicide containing Imazapyr in late summer or early fall.
-Manual control of knotweed is not recommended due to the lengthy time commitment necessary.
-Also, digging and disturbance is known to increase stem density.
-Digging can also result in the formation of new colonies if the root material is not disposed of carefully.
+EMSWCD offers free consultation in these situations.

 To see more photos of knotweed click here